 One investigation studied the positive association between tinnitus and high blood pressure.
-In their study, the researchers found that 44.4% of people with tinnitus also had high blood pressure.
+In their study, the researchers found that

 On the other hand, they found that among participants with high blood pressure and tinnitus, the antihypertensive medications may have been responsible for the hearing difficulties.

 The following drugs may be associated with tinnitus: